 Justin Pearce is a Leverhulme Early Career Fellow in POLIS and a Research Associate of St John's College.
+He serves on the editorial board of the Journal of Southern African Studies.
 He completed his doctorate at Oxford in 2011 on political mobilisation in the Angolan civil war.
 He was subsequently an ESRC postdoctoral fellow at SOAS, University of London.
 Before embarking upon his doctorate, Justin worked as a journalist in South Africa, Angola and the UK.

 Justin Pearce is conducting research on the roots and the character of political legitimacy in contemporary southern Africa, using a comparative case study of Angola and Mozambique.
 His current research is supported by a Leverhulme Early Career Fellowship, part funded by the Newton Trust.
 His broader research interests include the politics and history of Lusophone Africa and of southern Africa, with a thematic interest in civil conflict, peace making, the continuities between wartime and peacetime politics, and the politics of memory and memorialisation.
 His approach to research puts a strong priority on gathering interviews in order to examine popular as well as elite discourses on power and identity.